 Large Scale Sculpture merges life with art

-This unicorn emerged before the surge in popularity of the mythic unicorn over the past decade, I may even be so bold as to say that with an audience of 60,000 at the event where it debuted, of freaky creative hippies and artists, that it contributed to starting the unicorn craze all over again.
-Afterall, many of us grew up in the 70’s and it was mind blowing to many at the time (I heard it for 10 hours straight while mudding, from countless passerby) that anyone in their right mind would make a 10 foot high unicorn, period.
+This unicorn emerged before the surge in popularity of the mythic unicorn over the past decade, I may even be so bold as to say that with an audience of 60,000 at the event in 2005 where it debuted, that it helped usher in the unicorn craze all over again.
+Apparently it was mind blowing to many at the time, as I heard commentary for 10 hours straight while mudding, from countless passerby, perplexed that anyone in their right mind would make a 10 foot high unicorn, period.
 Even for Burning Man it was nutty:

 An older but no less treasured piece is the giant seahorse: